maiha/redis-tsv.cr/README.md

 - `version` : show the redis version
 - `ping` : execute PING command
 - `info` (INFO result itself)

-## NOTE

-- In current version, KEYS command is used.
-Please be careful in prod.

 ## Contributing